an7user/SQL_scripts/SQL_SCRIPTS.md

-## Method 1: finding duplicates in table: fact_sales using aggregation function COUNT() with Group BY and HAVING clause
+## Method 1.
+Finding duplicates in table: fact_sales using aggregation function COUNT() with Group BY and HAVING clause

 SELECT